openobserve/openobserve/CONTRIBUTING.md

 cd ..
 ```

-Output will be stored in web/dist folder. web/dist will be embedded in zincobserve binary when zincobserve application is built.
+Output will be stored in web/dist folder. web/dist will be embedded in openobserve binary when openobserve application is built.

-It is important that you build the web app every time you make any changes to javascript code as the built code is then embedded in zincobserve application.
+It is important that you build the web app every time you make any changes to javascript code as the built code is then embedded in openobserve application.

 ### Time to build the rust application now

-Make sure you are in zincobserve directory & not in zincobserve/web, and have
+Make sure you are in openobserve directory & not in openobserve/web, and have
 Rust toolchain installed:

 Install `protoc`: